Schaffhausen: Economy

-Schaffhausen hosts some well-known industrial companies like Georg Fischer (piping systems, machine tools and automotives), internationally reputed manufacturers of watches (IWC and H. Moser & Cie), pharmaceutical industry (Cilag, founded by Bernhard Joos) and BB Biotech (biotechnologies).
-Tyco International, Garmin, Aptiv (purely for tax purposes), and cyber protection company Acronis are also incorporated in Schaffhausen.
+Schaffhausen hosts some well-known industrial companies like Georg Fischer (piping systems, machine tools and automotives) and ABB Schweiz AG, internationally reputed manufacturers of watches (IWC and H. Moser & Cie), as well as Johnson & Johnson from pharmaceutical industry (former Cilag AG, founded by Bernhard Joos) and BB Biotech (biotechnologies).
+Tyco International, Garmin, Aptiv and cyber protection company Acronis are also incorporated in Schaffhausen.

 Sport

 The town has two football teams, SV Schaffhausen, of the fourth-tier Swiss 1.
 Liga, and FC Schaffhausen, of the second-tier Swiss Challenge League.
-There is a football stadium in Breite, Schaffhausen which seats 4200 persons, known as the Breitestadion.
+There is a football stadium in Breite, Schaffhausen which seats 4,200 persons, known as the Breitestadion.
 It is also the training headquarters for local children's football teams.

 There is a handball team in Schaffhausen which plays in the first Swiss division: Kadetten Schaffhausen.
 They are centered at the BBC Arena on Schweizersbildstrasse.
-It seats 3600 persons, and was built in 2011.
+It was built in 2011 and seats up to 3,500 persons.
 Kadetten has been very successful and has won the second most titles in the history of the SHL.

+In 2024, Schaffhausen hosted the World Men's Curling Championship.